 Jerry has been passionate about the need to constantly improve safety standards throughout his career, from his early experiences as an operational SAP through to his subsequent involvement in renewables for over 15 years.

-Jill Lees, Director, HSE & Sustainability, E.ON Climate and Renewables UK
+Jill Lees, Director, HSE & Sustainability, RWE Renewables

 Jill is a senior executive and strategic engineer specialising in the energy sector.
 With over 30 years in the energy sector, she is an experienced leader of transformational large-scale engineering projects both in the UK and abroad that have successfully improved commercial outcomes and reduced environmental impact.